 The law was passed by the National Assembly in July 2013, given Royal Assent in September 2013 and came into force on 1 December 2015.
 There was a lot of consultation with the public and the draft law was scrutinised in great detail by Assembly Members.
-You can read more about the consultations, the passage of the Bill through the Assembly and the history of the new law.
+You can read more about the passage of the Bill through the Assembly and the history of the new law.

 Role of family and friends